 If nappy rash does not improve or gets worse after 3-5 days of home treatment I would contact the doctor to see if you need to take further action.

-I hope you find this helpful and as always if you would like any further information please don’t hesitate to contact me by message through the WonderBaba Facebook page or at Milltown totalhealth Pharmacy at 01-2600262!
+I hope you find this helpful and as always if you would like any further advice from a Pharmacist mum please don’t hesitate to contact me throught the contact form on www.wonderbaba.ie or message through the WonderBaba Facebook page or at Milltown totalhealth Pharmacy at 01-2600262!